My research is about how Coyotes, (Canis latrans), are utilizing the landscape of New York City.

 The map below displays areas within New York City where coyotes have been confirmed by analyzing the DNA in the scat samples.

 To learn more about other research in Urban Ecology, visit the Munshi-South Lab website.
-Our lab examines the effects of urbanization on the population structure, movement, and distribution of animals through New York City.
+Our lab examines the effects of urbanization on the genetic structure, movement, and distribution of animals through New York City.